ericrqs/Juniper-vMX/README.md

 1. Create a virtual L2 switch
     - Create one port subresource for each autoloaded vMX port
         - Name: port#, an incremented number starting from 0
-        - Attribute VM Port Full Name with the full resource name of the autoloaded vMX port
+        - Attribute `VM Name` with the resource name of the corresponding card VM
+        - Attribute `VM Port vNIC Name`
-        - Attribute VM Port Full Address with the full address path of the autoloaded vMX port
+            - for vSphere, the id of the NIC (e.g. 3 for Network adapter 3) that has the MAC that matches the autoloaded vMX port
+            - for OpenStack, the last number in the port address, e.g. 3 for ge-0-0-3
 1. Set physical connections between:
     - each new vMX resource port
     - its assigned virtual L2 port
-1. Create subresources under each vMX VFP deployed app resource:
-    - Names like ge-x-x-X
-    - Requested vNIC Name:
-        - for vSphere, using the translation map ge-x-x-X -> MAC address -> Network adapter Y
-        - for OpenStack, the last number in the port name ge-x-x-X
 1. Move connectors from the vMX template resource to the new vMX resource
 1. Add a service VNF Cleanup Service with an attached hook vnf_cleanup_orch_hook_post_teardown
 1. Platform-specific: